Alice Taglietti: Senior

 In 2023, after a period away from competition, she resumed training at Light Blue club in Brescia, under the guidance of coaches Sara Menassi and Mara Alberti.
 With a renewed and supportive training environment, she progressively regained her form.
 At the end of 2024, she won her fourth Italian Gold title in the senior category and was once again called up to the national team.

 In 2025, she returned to international competitions.
 In March, she competed at Aphrodite Cup in Athens, Greece and won silver medal in All-around, gold in Ball and Clubs and bronze in Hoop final.
 On April 25-27, she made her World Cup debut at World Cup Tashkent, where she took 17th place in All-around.
 She qualified to ball final and ended on 6th place.
 In June, Alice was selected to represent Italy, along with Tara Dragas and Sofia Raffaeli, at the 2025 European Championships in Tallinn - her first senior European Championships.
 Together with senior group they won gold medal in team competition.
 Alice performed only with ball, placing 11th in qualifications.
 On 14 June, she competed at the 2025 Italian National Championships and finished on 9th place in all-around due to mistakes in her hoop and ribbon routines.

+In 2026, she competed at World Cup Tashkent and took 23rd place in all-around.
+In June, Alice competed at the 2026 Italian National Championships and took 10th place in all-around due to mistakes in three out of four routines.
+She qualified to hoop final only, finishing 5th.